Flo-R1der/My_Smart-Home_stuff/window-notifications/readme.md

 | Close Action                        | No (default: clear notification) | Action executed when the window is closed (e.g. clear reminders, reset state).          |

 > [!TIP]
 > Start with the default settings to see how it behaves, then fine-tune the temperature thresholds and waiting times to match your climate and heating habits.
+> Or you use the [variables-and-calculation.xlsx](variables-and-calculation.xlsx)-Excel to simulate values and find your personal best fit.

 ## ❤️ Like My Work?